Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 nausea caused by medication side effects including antibiotics pain relievers and chemotherapy

-Certain drugs influence the nervous system and activate the part of the brain that controls nausea and vomiting.
+Some medications influence the nervous system and activate the part of the brain that controls nausea.

 • Chemotherapy-related nausea